 The Municipal Government Act states that a municipality must make a decision on a subdivision application within 60 days of receiving a complete application.
 Usually the County is able to meet this processing timeline; however if we do not, the applicant has the option of deeming the application refused and appealing it to the Subdivision and Development Appeal Board or entering into an agreement with the County to extend the timeline.

-If you are planning to apply for a subdivision it may be helpful to review the Land Use Bylaw, the Planning and Subdivision Guidelines, and other relevant County policies in order to better understand the statutory requirements and the format and content requirements of an application.
+If you are planning to apply for a subdivision it may be helpful to review the Land Use Bylaw, the Planning and Subdivision Guidelines and its Attachment, and other relevant County policies in order to better understand the statutory requirements and the format and content requirements of an application.
 Also, in order to save you time and resources, it is advisable to call the Planning and Development department at 403-742-4441 to discuss your proposal before you file an application.

 Abandoned Oil and Gas Wells